Spectral Entropy Collapse as a Phase Transition in Delayed Generalisation: An Interventional and Predictive Framework for Grokkin: Background and Related Work

 \subsection{Phase transitions in learning}

-\citet{olsson2022context} described sharp capability jumps in large language models. \citet{zhai2023stabilizing} studied representation rank collapse during self-supervised learning. \citet{truong2025entropy} proved that entropy collapse --- the irreversible contraction of effective state space under feedback amplification --- is a first-order phase transition in adaptive systems, providing theoretical grounding for the concept of entropy-driven transitions that we study empirically in the grokking setting.
-Our work identifies an analogous phenomenon in the small-scale grokking setting, characterised by a single scalar quantity.
+\citet{olsson2022context} described sharp capability jumps in large language models as phase transitions.
+Recent work on LLM pretraining \citep{li2025where} reports asynchronous grokking-like dynamics in larger-scale training, which we flag as a natural direction for extending the present framework.
+Our work identifies an analogous but distinct phase-transition-like signature in the small-scale grokking setting, characterised by a single scalar order parameter.